What happens when an 18-wheeler hits a pedestrian?

-However, as difficult as any sort of maneuver may be, the driver of that truck still owes a duty to operate his vehicle in a manner that does not injure anyone else sharing the road – this includes other drivers, their passengers, and pedestrians as well.
+However, as difficult as any sort of maneuver may be when driving an 18-wheeler, the driver of that truck still owes a duty of care to operate his vehicle in a manner that does not injure anyone else sharing the road, including other drivers, their passengers, and pedestrians.
 When a truck driver fails to operate his vehicle in a responsible manner or does not comply with the federal and state regulations, he can be held liable.
-But your attorney needs evidence to prove the trucker failed to drive safely.
+But your attorney needs evidence to prove any of these allegations.
 He must prove, with courtroom-style evidence, that the driver misbehaved.
-This will require painstaking work in finding witnesses, important documents, and securing damning testimony from the driver himself.
+This will require painstaking work to interview witnesses, locate and secure important documents, and obtain testimony from the driver himself through deposition.

 In all likelihood, again, the truck driver and his employer will be the main defendants in your lawsuit.
 However, there can be other parties that might have also played a role in causing the accident.
-If the driver was intoxicated, for example, the bar, restaurant or other alcohol-serving establishment that served the driver to the point of drunkenness could be held liable.
+If the driver was intoxicated, for example, the bar, restaurant or other alcohol-serving establishment that may have over-served the driver after they should have cut them off could be held liable.
 If there was a cargo shift in the trailer that caused the driver to over-steer and led to the accident because the truck was carrying too much weight, the company that negligently loaded that cargo could be targeted with legal action.

-You may think you you can only sue the driver after the accident, but the reality is there could be multiple defendants in your case.
-One of the main reasons you will need to hire a lawyer is for an investigation to be launched into the accident so that you can accurately identify and hold accountable all of those that may have contributed to your suffering.
+You may think that only the driver can be sued after the accident, but the reality is there could be multiple defendants in your case.
+One of the main reasons you will need to hire a lawyer is to conduct a proper investigation into the accident, so that you can accurately identify and hold accountable all of those that may have contributed to your suffering.

 What pedestrian victims and their families can expect from the trucking company

-Far too often, victims in these cases pass away.
-That leaves their families without their loved one and all they contributed to their lives.
-The death also leaves behind a torrent of pain and suffering that devastates the spouses, children, and parents.
+Far too often, victims in cases involving pedestrians pass away.
+That leaves their families without their loved one and all of the benefits they contributed to their lives.
+The death also leaves behind a torrent of pain and suffering that devastates the spouses, children, and parents left behind.
 In cases where the victim was killed, the law generally allows you to recover for the following:

 - Lost income.
 The person who died contributed financially to your household.
 Your attorney should make a claim for whatever your loved one would have contributed in the future.